Clifton, Virginia: Transportation

+Roads and highways

-No primary state highways directly serve Clifton.
-Access is provided solely by secondary routes, with SR 645 being the most prominent of them.
+Access to Clifton is provided solely by secondary routes, with SR 645 being the most prominent of them.
 Through Clifton, SR 645 enters from the northwest as Clifton Road, then turns right at Newman Road and follows Main Street to School Street.
 From there, it turns left onto School Street, then turns right and becomes Clifton Road again as it exits the town to the southeast.
 SR 645 provides connections to the nearest primary highways, U.S. Route 29 to the northwest and Virginia State Route 123 to the east.

+Trains

 Amtrak and the Virginia Railway Express (VRE) both run frequent train service through Clifton.
-Amtrak runs multiple lines, including the Cardinal, Crescent, and Northeast Regional through the town. trains on these lines travel between Chicago Union Station, New Orleans Union Passenger Terminal, Roanoke station (Virginia), Pennsylvania Station (New York City), South Station, and Springfield Union Station (Massachusetts). the VRE operates one train line through the town, the Manassas Line.
+Amtrak runs multiple lines, including the Cardinal, Crescent, and Northeast Regional through the town. trains on these lines travel between Chicago Union Station, New Orleans Union Passenger Terminal, Roanoke station, New York Penn Station, South Station, and Springfield Union Station. the VRE operates one train line through the town, the Manassas Line.
 This line travels between Broad Run station and Washington Union Station.

-VRE trains sometimes stop in the town at the Clifton station (VRE), however this is a rare occurrence that typically only takes place on the town's annual Clifton Day.
+VRE trains sometimes stop in the town at the Clifton station (VRE), however this is a rare occurrence that typically only takes place on the town's annual Clifton Day festival.
 As the stop is rarely used, no physical station structure exists.
 The closest VRE stations to the town that trains regularly stop at are the Manassas Park station and the Burke Centre station.
 The Burke Centre Station is also serviced by the Northeast Regional, one of the Amtrak train lines that runs through the town.
 The closest station to the town that services all train lines that pass through the town is the Manassas station.
 This station services Amtrak's Cardinal and Crescent services, while also servicing the Northeast Regional and the VRE's Manassas Line.